Banca Monte dei Paschi di Siena: The acquisition of Mediobanca (2025–2026)

 On 24 January 2025, MPS announced the launch of a 13.3 billion euro takeover bid for larger rival Mediobanca.

-On 3 April 2025, Governance adviser Glass Lewis recommended that Monte dei Paschi (MPS) shareholders approve a share issue to support MPS’s proposed takeover of investment bank Mediobanca, with the vote set for April 17, 2025.
-While acknowledging risks—such as cultural integration and disruption to Mediobanca’s operations—Glass Lewis sees a solid strategic and financial rationale behind the deal.
+On 3 April 2025, Governance adviser Glass Lewis recommended that Monte dei Paschi (MPS) shareholders approve a share issue to support MPS's proposed takeover of investment bank Mediobanca, with the vote set for April 17, 2025.
+While acknowledging risks—such as cultural integration and disruption to Mediobanca's operations—Glass Lewis sees a solid strategic and financial rationale behind the deal.

 On 29 August 2025, MPS held 27.1% of Mediobanca's share capital, and the minimum threshold for the success of the takeover bid was reached after a few days.

-On 4 September 2025, MPS reaches the minimum threshold for the success of the takeover bid of 35% of Mediobanca's share capital.
+On 4 September 2025, MPS reached the minimum threshold for the success of the takeover bid of 35% of Mediobanca's share capital.

 On 9 September 2025, MPS's takeover bid was successful and reached 62.29% of Mediobanca's share capital.

 On 18 September 2025, Alberto Nagel resigned along with the board of directors of Mediobanca.
-His resignation will be effective at the shareholders' meeting convened on October 28 to renew the board of directors for the three-year term 2026-2028.
+His resignation will be effective at the shareholders' meeting convened on October 28 to renew the board of directors for the three-year term 2026–2028.

 On 23 September 2025, MPS acquired up to 86.33% of Mediobanca's capital.
 This does not imply the immediate delisting of Mediobanca shares; the expected threshold is 90%.

 On 29 September 2025, with the acquisition of Mediobanca, the shareholder reorganization of Monte dei Paschi di Siena will take place, with Delfin having a majority stake of 17.5% of the entire group consisting of Monte dei Paschi and Mediobanca and its subsidiaries.

 On 3 October 2025, MPS finalized the list of members of the new board of directors of Mediobanca.
+On 17 February 2026, MPS board of directors approved the delisting of Mediobanca from the Milan stock exchange and its complete merger into MPS.